dCache/dcache-book2/install.md

     > **Important**
     >
     > For good performance it is necessary to maintain and tune your PSQL server.
-There are several good books on this topic, one of which is [PostgreSQL 9.0 High Performance].
+There are several good books on this topic, one of which is [PostgreSQL 9.0 High Performance](https://www.2ndquadrant.com/de/buecher/).

 Installation of the DCACHE Software
 -----------------------------------